-- Press and hold the control forward to raise the moon roof to the vent position (when the glass panel is closed). - For one-touch operation, press the control rearward and release; this will fully open the moon roof. - To stop one-touch operation at the desired position, press the control in any direction and release.
+- Press and hold the control forward to raise the moon roof to the vent position (when the glass panel is closed). - For one-touch operation, press and release the rear portion of the control; this will fully open the moon roof. - To stop one-touch operation at the desired position, press and release the forward portion of the control.